SSH

 SSHFS allows you to mount a remote file system using SFTP.

-, and addresses for other clusters are round-robin
+login.saga.sigma2.no, and addresses for other clusters are round-robin

 entries.
 This means that every time you log in, you might end up on a

-different actual login node (e.g. login-1.fram.sigma2.no
+different actual login node (e.g., login-1.saga.sigma2.no or

 Compressing data for poor connections

-In case of poor connection to the server, likely from a very remote area and
+In case of poor connection to the server, likely from a very remote area, and

 usually noticeable with X11 forwarding enabled, you may request data

-compression by using the -C
+compression by using the -C option.
+Please note that compression relies on

-Please note that the compression uses the CPU to compress and decompress all data.
-If you are on a fast network, then this option will have a negative impact on your bandwidth.
+the CPU to compress and decompress all data.
+If you are on a fast network, this

 SSH over breaking connections

-Mosh is in many instances a drop-in replacement for ssh
+Mosh is in many instances a drop-in replacement for ssh (and actually

-under the hood for establishing a connection).
+utilizes ssh under the hood for establishing a connection).
 It is

 recommended to use Mosh if you connect from a laptop and want to keep the